 It was a gradual process.
 Visits with old friends became fewer and far between.
 Texts turned from daily, to weekly, to occasionally.
 We went from being in each other's Facebook posts to simply liking them.
-But this was alright.
+But this was all right.
 I would much rather drift slowly apart than end things on bad terms.
 This way I know I still always have their love, support, and friendship.
 I hope they know they always have mine.

 Just as leaving my College Tribe was a gradual process, finding my Mommy Tribe was rooted in slow beginnings.
 My entrance into motherhood was rather lonely as I was one of the first in my group to have a child.
 But before I knew it my tribe began to grow.
-I'd meet one friend that would lead to meeting many more.
+I would meet one friend that would ultimately lead to meeting many more.
 All of these women, whether they had children or not, revived my mommy spirit with much-needed community.

 These are the women I go to now when motherhood has gotten the better of me.
 I can tell them why life is hard without fear of judgment.
 Even better, I can tell them why life is so great without fear of receiving envy laced criticism.
 They see my struggles and help me through and I do the same for them.
-Every woman, mom or not, needs this in her life.
+Every woman, mother or not, needs this in her life.

 I love you!

 "The best kind of friendships are fierce lady friendships where you aggressively believe in each other, defend each other, and think the other deserves the world." --Unknown